hugonocap/Foodoro/README.md

 ## About App
 I glad to introduce you Foodoro!
 This is a food ordering app where you can select a category and see nearby restaurants.
+I also used MVVM architecture to create this app.

 ## Screenshots